-Kamil is Co-Head of the Financial Services Group for CVC Capital Partners.
-Prior to joining CVC, Kamil worked for DLJ Merchant Banking Partners where he served as a Partner and Member of the Management Committee.
+Kamil is a partner of CVC Capital Partners since January 2020 and is responsible for CVC Strategic Opportunities in the Americas.
+Prior to that Kamil was the Co-Head of the Financial Services Group for CVC.
+Before joining CVC, Kamil worked for DLJ Merchant Banking Partners where he served as a Partner and Member of the Management Committee.
 Prior to joining DLJMB, Kamil worked in DLJ's Leveraged Finance Group and DLJ Real Estate Capital Partners.
-He received a BSc from Georgetown University, an MBA from Columbia Business School and a J.D. from Columbia University School of Law.
-Kamil is admitted to practise law in New York, Connecticut and Washington, DC.